Skip to main content

 Gadobutrol is a contrast agent that has magnetic properties.
 It is used in combination with magnetic resonance imaging (MRI) or magnetic resonance angiography (MRA) to allow blood vessels, organs, and other non-bony tissues to be seen more clearly.

 Gadobutrol is used to help diagnose certain disorders of the brain and spine (central nervous system), the blood vessels of the kidneys, and the heart.
-Gadobutrol is also used with MRI of the breast to help detect breast cancer.
+Gadobutrol is also used in adults to help diagnose breast cancer and to evaluate how well blood flows through your heart.

 Gadobutrol may also be used for purposes not listed in this medication guide.